lionel-panhaleux/krcg/README.md

 ## Online API

 KRCG is available as an [online API](https://api.krcg.org/).
 Feel free to use it.
-Beware that this is still a beta, so breaking change can happen without notice.

 ## Discord BOT